General Education Requirements

 The purpose of General Education at Shenandoah University is to provide students with the knowledge, skills and opportunities to be active, ethical, and productive citizens in a changing and diverse world.

-Shenandoah University’s General Education program targets three primary areas that the faculty and students have identified as essential to productive citizenry: 1) critical thinking; 2) effective communication; 3) creative performance.
-The General Education requirements are designed to enhance the skills of our students within all of these areas.
+Shenandoah University’s general education program targets eight primary areas that the faculty and students have identified as essential to productive citizenry: 1) critical thinking; 2) effective communication; 3) artistic expression; 4) quantitative literacy; 5) the nature of science; 6) moral reasoning; 7) the individual in society; and 8) the individual in the world.
+The general education requirements are designed to enhance the skills of students within all of these areas.

 Seven domains of learning form the foundation of the General Education program at Shenandoah University.
 Each domain fosters at least one element of the program’s primary goals.
 As a result, the General Education program at Shenandoah University exposes students to multiple methods of thinking, questioning and knowing.
 Through an exploration of the domains of Effective Communication, Artistic Expression, Quantitative Literacy, Scientific Literacy, Moral Reasoning, The Individual in Society, and The Individual in the World, students develop an awareness of the world around them and the ability to perform effectively in the communities in which they engage.